visgl/deck.gl/dev-docs/RFCs/v8.1/layer-masking.md

 Above generated `Texture` and `bounding box` are used to perform masking operation.
 We will define a new shader module `textureMask` that depends on luma.gl's `textureFilter` module.
 This shader module will be used to process, object's position attribute to identify which objects are inside and which objects are outside of the masked region.

-Vertex and Fragment shader parts of the module contain, `maskEffect_value` varying and any uniforms to change layer's attributes (such as color).
+Vertex and Fragment shader parts of the module contain, `maskEffect_isMasked` varying and any uniforms to change layer's attributes (such as color).
 And following injects will be defined

-- `vs:#main-start` : To perform sampling and set `maskEffect_value`.
+- `vs:#main-start` : To perform sampling and set `maskEffect_isMasked`.
 - `vs:DECKGL_FILTER_SIZE` : To set object size to 0 if the object is outside.
 - `fs:DECKGL_FILTER_COLOR` : To discard the fragments if filter value is 0.
 This can also be used update the color of the fragment if it is inside the region.